JAMB Subject Combination for Water Resources Management and Agrometeorology 2026/2027

 A: Physics is usually compulsory.
 Some institutions may accept a combination of related subjects, but Physics is preferred.

-Q: Is this course available in private universities?
+Q: Is this course available in private Universities?

 A: At the time of writing, most programs in this field are offered by federal or state universities.